lmarquezvg/AdaK/README.txt

 CONTENTS
        The folder "AdaK" contains the source code of the module main.py.
-       The folder "Supplementary material" contains the supplementary material of the paper: A pluggable Pareto front shape invariant reference set adaptation method for multi-objective optimization.
+       The folder "Supplementary material" contains the supplementary material of the paper: On the adaptation of reference sets using niching and pair-potential energy functions for multi-objective optimization.